faerietree/hydraulic_swan_neck/README.md

 ===

+What
+---
+* Hydraulic arm construction
+* Flexible holder for a flipped sheet metal at exit to spray downwards instead of illegal upwards direction (aim: drops instead of gases).

 Solution for function(s):
 ---
 * sucking in fluids
 * delivering fluids to buildings (paint, fire fight water), meadows (wet dung), ...

 Solution for environmental issues:
 ---